Updated July 7, 2025

 By the Numbers:

 - The effects of President Trump’s tariff policies alone offset most of the tax cuts for the bottom 80% of Americans.
-For the bottom 40% of Americans, the tariffs impose a cost that is greater than the tax cuts they would receive under this legislation.
+For the bottom 40% of Americans, the tariffs impose a cost that is greater than the tax cuts they will receive under this legislation.

 This abominable bill will make history – in appalling ways.
 Never before has legislation taken so much from struggling families to give so much to the richest.
 It makes the biggest cuts to food aid for hungry families, executes the largest cuts to health care ever, adds trillions to the national debt – all to give $117 billion to the richest 1 percent in a single year.
 It’s no wonder that this bill is also extremely unpopular.
 Historians – and voters – will look back at this as a dark day in U.S. history.